-- 1. Store AquaRise One-Step solvent cement in a cool or shaded area prior to use. - 2.
-If possible store pipe and fittings in a shaded area prior to solvent cementing. - 3.
+- 1. Store AguaRise primer and AguaRise Two-Step solvent cement in a cool or shaded area prior to use. - 2.
+If possible store pipe and fittings in a shaded area prior to solvent - 3.
 Cool surfaces to be joined with a clean, damp rag.
-Be sure the surface is dry prior to solvent cementing. - 4.
+Be sure the surface is dry prior to priming and solvent cementing. - 4.
 Try solvent cementing joints in the cooler morning hours. - 5.
-Make sure both surfaces to be joined are still wet with solvent cement when joining them together. - 6.
-Vigorously stir or shake the AquaRise One-Step solvent cement before use. - 7.
+Make sure both surfaces to be joined are still wet with solvent cement when joining them together.
+With larger size pipe more people on the crew may be necessary. - 6.
+Vigorously stir or shake the AquaRise Two-Step solvent cement - 7.
 System anchoring and final connections should be made during the cooler hours of the day to account for expansion and contraction.

-SYSTEM ACCEPTANCE (HYDROSTATIC PRESSURE) TEST See www.ipexaquarise.com for complete details on system testing.
+SYSTEM ACCEPTANCE (HYDROSTATIC PRESSURE) TEST See www.ipexaguarise.com for complete details on system testing.

-DANGER: PRESSURE TESTING WITH COMPRESSED AIR IS DANGEROUS AND CAN RESULT IN INJURY / ! $\$ OR DEATH.
+DANGER: PRESSURE TESTING WITH COMPRESSED AIR IS DANGEROUS AND CAN RESULT IN INJURY OR DEATH.
 DO NOT USE AIR TO TEST AQUARISE PIPE, FITTINGS AND ACCESSORIES.